Are you wanting to create a custom email template, but not comfortable working with code?

 For example, if you want to add your logo at the top of your template, you can select ‘Image’ and then upload your logo accordingly.

-Alternatively, if you’re adding content at the bottom of the template you can also click at the beginning or end of the section with the Unsubscribe link in it, then press ‘Enter’ on your keyboard to create new sections above or below:
+If you’re adding content to the footer of either a starting point or classic template, you can also click at the beginning or end of the section with the Unsubscribe link in it, then press ‘Enter’ on your keyboard to create new sections above or below:

-Finally, don’t forget to click the red ‘Save’ button in the top right corner when you’re done!
+Finally, click the Save button in the top right-hand corner when you’re done!